askeksa/Cinter/README.txt

 THE REPLAYER

-Player source code is provided in the Cinter3.S file.
+Player source code is provided in the Cinter4.S file.
 There are three important routines to know about:

 CinterInit:
   Computes the samples and sets up the player state.
-  A 7MHz 68000 can typically compute 2-6k of sample data per second, depending on the values of the distortion and vpower parameters (higher parameter values result in slower computation).
+  A 7MHz 68000 can typically compute 2-6k of sample data per second, depending on the values of the parameters.
+Non-neutral Pitch Decay and Modulation Decay values take longer time, and higher distortion and vpower values take longer time.

 CinterPlay1:
   Call as the very first thing in your vblank interrupt.